brentley/ecsworkshop/content/ecs_networking/awsvpc.md

 # to leave the interactive session type exit twice
 ```

 Sample outputs for awsvpc network mode of a task running a nginx container.

-Note that eth0 of the EC2 instance and eth0 of the container belong to the same VPC/network CIDR:
+Note: eth0 of the EC2 instance and eth0 of the container are different and belong to the same VPC/network CIDR:

 ```
 [root@ip-xxx ~]# docker ps